 Tether network fees are determined by the blockchain you use.
 If you’re trading on the ERC-20 (Ethereum) blockchain, you’ll pay Ethereum gas fees.
 If you trade other versions, costs will vary.

-If you’re an international user and want to get verified to work directly with Tether, the fee is 150 USDT for verification, plus fees of up to 0.1% per fiat deposit or withdrawal.
+If you’re an international user and want to get verified to work directly with Tether, the fee is 150 USD in Tether tokens for verification, plus fees of up to 0.1% per fiat deposit or withdrawal.

 While many cryptocurrencies have not brought on too much controversy, Tether has a more complex history.
 Tether is closely intertwined with cryptocurrency exchange Bitfinex, with both sharing CEO JL van der Velde and other executives.

-It is this close relationship that has researchers casting a doubt of price manipulation in Bitcoin using Tether and Bitfinex.
+It is this close relationship that had researchers suspect price manipulation in Bitcoin using Tether and Bitfinex.

 The New York Attorney General investigated both Tether and Bitfinex alleging that despite its claims, Tether was not backed by equal U.S. dollar reserves.
 The two companies were also charged with allegedly covering up $850 million in missing funds and misleading investors about their currency backing.